badbatch/graphql-box/README.md

 ### Making queries, mutations or subscriptions

 Handl lets you execute queries, mutations and subscriptions anywhere in your application, so you can use it in your service layer, Redux thunks, React higher-order components... whatever works for you.
-Just import the handl instance you created in the above example and pass the request and any options you require into handl's `request` method.
+Just import the `ClientHandl` instance you created in the above example and pass the request and any options you require into the `request` method.

 * [Query](#query)
 * [Mutation](#mutation)